-For securities arbitrators, also check for disciplinary actions on Lexis in the National Association of Securities Dealers Disciplinary Actions (FEDSEC;DISCIP) and the National Financial Institutions Abstracted Disciplinary Actions and Sanctions (FEDSEC;SANCTION) databases, as well as the FINRA (formerly NASD) disciplinary decisions, starting June 1, 2001.
+For securities arbitrators, also check for disciplinary actions on Lexis in the National Association of Securities Dealers Disciplinary Actions (FEDSEC;DISCIP) and the National Financial Institutions Abstracted Disciplinary Actions and Sanctions (FEDSEC;SANCTION) databases, as well as the FINRA (formerly NASD) Disciplinary Actions, starting June 1, 2001.
+If you have a subscription, also search ARBchek.

 For labor arbitrators, the leading resource is the Arbitrators' Qualifications Reports, commonly known as "Simpson Sheets."
 The Sheets provide background information and evaluations of each arbitrator listed.
 The Sheets are published by the R.C.
 Simpson company in hard copy and through the company web site.
 You can either purchase an annual subscription or buy individual sheets after paying a small retainer.

-In addition, basic biographical information on labor arbitrators is published in the BNA Labor Relations Reporter Selected Arbitrators' Biographies, which is available in the BNA Labor and Employment Library (subscription only) and on both Lexis (LABOR;ARBBIO) and Westlaw (LRR-DIR).
+In addition, basic biographical information on labor arbitrators is published in the BNA Labor Relations Reporter Selected Arbitrators' Biographies, which is available in the BNA Labor and Employment Library (subscription only) and through Bloomberg Law.

 Finally, Personnet arbitrator bios are available through Westlaw (ARB-BIO).